lynnlangit/aws-for-bioinformatics/3_Machine_Learning/2_Use_ML_to_analyze_Text_and_Language.md

 ### Key considerations
  - ML model accuracy improves with billable training time
  - Google uses auto-grid and hyperparameter clusters to select, train and tune the best ML model
- - Alternatively you can use GCP Natural Language API (if returned labels fit your use case)
+ - Alternatively you can use AWS Natural Language API (if returned labels fit your use case)

 ### How to do this
  - Provide the natural language data